Walgreens Weight Management logo

 Value25%

-Walgreens Weight Management does not post a standard monthly cash price up front, so cost transparency is limited — confirm the ongoing rate before you commit.
+At $149/mo, Walgreens Weight Management runs about 12% below the $169 median for GLP-1 providers.
 Note the price scales with dose, so budget for higher tiers as you titrate.

 Effectiveness25%